 Interlibrary Loan is a cooperative agreement between libraries to facilitate the exchange of resources.
-The T. J. Jones Library participates in Interlibrary Loan and extends this service at no charge to current Called College students and faculty.
+The T. J. Jones Library participates in Interlibrary Loan and extends this service at no charge to current Called eBooks and Digital Access Options

+College students and faculty.
 Detailed information regarding Interlibrary Loan can be found under the Services tab at libguides.northcentral.edu.